SIO 209 Introduction to MATLAB (section 885763), Fall 2016 (1 unit S/U)

 course schedule and links to materials:

-Basic statistics, basic fitting, Loading and saving .txt or ascii files, MATLAB dates, indexing, 2D plotting, other figure properties, get and set, characters & strings
+Basic statistics, basic fitting, MATLAB dates, indexing, 2D plotting, other figure properties, get and set, characters & strings, mapping

 You do not need any background with Matlab or computer programming.
 In order to follow along and do the homework, you will need to have access to a computer that runs Matlab.
-If your advisor cannot provide you with this, check with Lisa Lehmann (COAP only) or try the virtual lab.
+UCSD now has campus-wide MATLAB licence, instructions for students are here.
+Another option is to try the virtual lab.
 Worst case scenario, buy a copy of the student version at the UCSD bookstore ($100).
-You do not need to bring a laptop to class, but I highly encourage it.
+It is highly encouraged that you bring a laptop to class so that you can follow along.
 Code is learned best by practice.

 credit & homework: